daleighan/Bulletin-Board/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  DIY Show Bulleten Board
+  DIY Show Bulletin Board

 ## Sub-Heading ##
-  This is an online bulleten board for the posting and discussion of DIY show flyers that should be similar in purpose to a bulleten board at a record store.
+  This is an online bulletin board for the posting and discussion of DIY show flyers that should be similar in purpose to a bulletin board at a record store.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  The benefit of this product is that it allows users to find out about the same kinds of shows they would find out about on the bulleten boards of record stores.
+  The benefit of this product is that it allows users to find out about the same kinds of shows they would find out about on the bulletin boards of record stores.
 This is information that is often hard to find online, and without the word of mouth and obtaining of physical flyers, it is often impossible.

 ## Problem ##
   The problem is that it is often hard to find information about DIY shows on the internet.
 This app would show you flyers for DIY shows in one unified place.